Automated Evaluation of Large Vision-Language Models on Self-driving Corner Cases: More on Dataset Construction

-To comprehensively and accurately assess the performance of different VLMs, we design distinct evaluation prompts for each task, as shown in Fig.~\ref{fig:eva_pr}.
-Meanfile, we use few-shot in-context learning method to improve accuracy for general perception and driving suggestions.
-Specifically, we design in-context examples with different scores to assitant judge.
+\paragraph{Prompts for evaluation.} To comprehensively and accurately assess the performance of different LVLMs, we design distinct evaluation prompts for each task, as shown in Fig.~\ref{fig:eva_pr}.
+Meanwhile, we use the few-shot in-context learning method to improve accuracy for general perception and driving suggestions.
+Specifically, we design in-context examples with different scores to assist judgement.
 Please see few-shot in-context-learning examples for general perception in Fig.~\ref{fig:high_few_shot} and Fig.~\ref{fig:low_few_shot} for details.
-Additionally, few-shot in-context-learning examples for driving suggestions see in Fig.~\ref{fig:driving_suggestions_example}.
+Additionally, few-shot in-context-learning examples for driving suggestions are in Fig.~\ref{fig:driving_suggestions_example}.